Closing the talent gap in manufacturing with Student Zone

 To solve the problem manufacturers must consider a two-front approach:

-Manufacturing in America will host its 2nd annual Student Zone where 9th through 12th grade students from Oakland, Macomb, and Wayne counties will participate in educational and hands-on workshops with manufacturing equipment.
+Manufacturing in America - 2018 hosted its 3rd annual Student Zone where 9th through 12th grade students will be able to participate in educational and hands-on workshops with manufacturing equipment.

-The student will experience what an exciting career in manufacturing is all about and have the opportunity to apply for a 1-day internship with local manufacturing companies.
+The students experienced what an exciting career in manufacturing is all about and had the opportunity to apply for a 1-day internship with local manufacturing companies.